A complementary screening for quantum spin Hall insulators in 2D exfoliable materials: Conclusions

 \section{Conclusions}

 We performed a systematic high-throughput study of \ac{2D} exfoliable materials in order identify novel \acp{QSHI}.
-Starting from a set of 783 materials we found 4 \acp{QSHI} and 7 \acp{DGM} that could be driven into a \ac{QSHI} state by material engineering.
+Starting from a set of 783 materials we found 4 \acp{QSHI} (1 novel) and 7 \acp{DGM} (6 novel) that could be driven into a \ac{QSHI} state by material engineering, for a relative abundance of 0.5\% for \acp{QSHI} and 1.4\% if \acp{DGM} are also included.
 Of the 4 \acp{QSHI} identified, the 3 with the largest gaps had already been explored in the literature.
-In particular, the two pentatellurides Hf$_{2}$Te$_{10}$ and Zr$_{2}$Te$_{10}$ exhibit both large direct and indirect gaps which makes them promising candidates for room-temperature applications.
-The remaining material, namely Hg$_4$N$_4$S$_4$, represents a newly identified \ac{QSHI} with linear bands in proximity of its direct gap of 7~meV.
+In particular, the two pentatellurides HfTe$_{5}$ and ZrTe$_{5}$ exhibit both large direct and indirect gaps which makes them promising candidates for room-temperature applications.
+The remaining material, namely HgNS, represents a newly identified \ac{QSHI} with linear bands in proximity of its direct gap of 38~meV when computed with an hybrid HSE functional.
 The main feature of this material is the small gap and band linearity, akin to that of silicene or germanene.
-For this reason, Hg$_4$N$_4$S$_4$ could be a promising candidate for future electronic and photonic applications in the low energy regime.
+For this reason, HgNS could be a promising candidate for future electronic and photonic applications in the low energy regime.

-\emph{All} materials identified in this work are easily exfoliable, with a binding energy lower than 20 meV/\angstrom$^2$\cite{mounet2018two} and for this reason they are prime candidates for possible experimental realization through exfoliation techniques starting from their experimentally known 3D bulk form.
+All materials identified in this work are easily exfoliable, with a binding energy lower than 20 meV/\angstrom$^2$\cite{mounet2018two} and for this reason they are prime candidates for possible experimental realization through exfoliation techniques starting from their experimentally known 3D bulk form.